Validated Patterns

 • A GitHub account and a token for it with repositories permissions, to read from and write to your forks.

-• An S3-capable Storage set up in your public or private cloud for the x-ray images
+• An S3-capable storage set up in your public or private cloud for the x-ray images

 • The Helm binary, see Installing Helm For installation tooling dependencies, see Patterns quick start.